 A major challenge in obtaining optimal VFSS outcomes was designing a suitable test chamber.
 Numerous revisions of our prototype design culminated in an observation chamber that sufficiently maintains mice in the field of view and prevents behaviors that distract from drinking.
 The chambers were made using milling machines to obtain uniform dimensions of the tubes and end-caps, thereby ensuring interchangeability of components for several observation chambers of the same diameter.
 The inner dimensions (diameter and length) were matched to be slightly larger than an adult mouse’s body size, which resulted in a narrow test chamber that sufficiently permits walking in a straight line and turning around.
 The narrow design, in combination with strategic positioning of the spout and peg-bowl at only the end, maintains the head and body of mice aligned along the length of the chamber while drinking.
 Once engaged in drinking, mice remain remarkably self-stabilized at the spout or bowl for several seconds at a time, resulting in minimal movement artifact to interfere with testing.
 Thus, it is possible to obtain undistorted, close- up observation/video recording and videofluoroscopic imaging of mice while drinking in the lateral and dorsal-ventral planes.

 Mice (and other small rodents) are naturally inclined to seek shelter in small spaces.
-As a result, they freely enter the observation tube (with one end already closed by an end-cap) when it is placed in the home cage, thereby eliminating stress/anxiety caused by handling (i.e., manually picking up the animal to place it in the tube).
+As a result, they freely enter the test chamber (with one end already closed by an end-cap) when it is placed in the home cage, thereby eliminating stress/anxiety caused by handling (i.e., manually picking up the animal to place it in the chamber).
 Once the mouse enters the chamber, the other end is closed by attaching a 2nd end-cap.
 This design prevents escape while creating a low anxiety test chamber for mice to freely explore.

 The square shape of the chamber provides built-in motion stability that permits it to be used in a free-standing fashion, thus eliminating the need for testing within a standard rodent cage.
 The entire apparatus is lightweight, portable, stackable for storage purposes, sturdy, easy to clean,